chevremaudite/zosimos/README.md

 # zosimos
 Zosimos is an ongoing project for an open source hardware drum synthesizer with swappable engines, an extensive modulation matrix, per track and global effects and an additional per track sample player.
-It is heavily inspired by Elektron machines such as the Octatrack and MachineDrum, but also Sonic Potion's LXR, Arturia's microfreak or Korg's Electirbe 2.
+It is heavily inspired by Elektron machines such as the Octatrack and MachineDrum, but also Sonic Potion's LXR, Arturia's microfreak or Korg's Electribe and Electribe 2.

 *All this information is subject to change in the future as the project is still in a very early stage*